LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic04-1-History.md

+1950: Alan Turing published a paper titled “Computing Machinery and Intelligence,” questioning whether or not machines could manifest human intelligence and proposed the "imitation game", aka the *Turing test*.

+1954: Alan Turing tragically committed suicide at the age of 42 after being prosecuted for being gay.

+## ENIAC and the First Computers

-1946: The ENIAC (Electronic Numerical Integrator and Computer) - was completed at the University of Pensilvania.
+1946: The ENIAC (Electronic Numerical Integrator and Computer) - was completed at the University of Pensilvania by a team led by John Mauchly and J. Presper Eckert.
 It is considered by many[^4] to be the first *Turing complete* computing machine.
+It used over 17,000 vacuum tubes which required a lot space and power and created a lot of heat.

 <img src="Images/ENIAC-1946.webp" alt="ENIAC-1946" style="zoom:33%;" />